anugoyal998/sagar-ka-pull-sih/README.md

 5. **Results** -
     - The web application provided real-time monitoring capabilities for crowd management, crime prevention, and work monitoring.
-    - RCNN and YOLO algorithms successfully detected guns, fire, smoke, acts of assault, garbage and gave a crowd count.
+    - RCNN and YOLO algorithms successfully gave a crowd count, detected fire, smoke, garbage, and weapons and  acts of assault .
     - Authorities received immediate alerts, ensuring swift response to disruptions.

 6. **Discussion** -